GerbilSoft/rvthtool/doc/disc_image.md

 The important fields here are at 0x060 and 0x061.
 These are normally set to 0 on retail and debug discs in the headers, and 1 within encrypted partitions.
-In unencrypted images, these are set to 1 in the disc header.
+In unencrypted images, these are set to 1 in both places.

 ## Partition Table